FDMcreative/instagram-clone/README.md

 -

-This is an instagram clone (with some graphic modification).
+This is an instagram clone (with some modification to accomodate my needs and the functionalities I wanted to implement).

-The following functionalities are present: register with a profile image, login, login with GitHub oauth, logout, user profile page and new images upload.
+The following functionalities are present: register with a profile image uploaded on AWS, login, login with GitHub oauth, logout, user's profile page, uploading user's images on AWS, edit and delete image for the user who created them a page with all the photos uploaded, the images open in a modal, the images have a star rating given by whom uploaded them, possibility to comment the images, edit and delete comments for the user who created them.

 -